 TERROIR: Decomposed Granite, North facing, 200m above sea level, from the Paardeberg.

 Planted in 1972, dryland bush vine (un-trellised), farmed organically.
 The vineyard is a special one as it has been farmed organically since 2001 and every year, good or bad, gives a tension we sometimes don’t find in our other wines (as much).
 This I think is due to the high percentage of quartz/silica in the soil.
+2020 Vintage was a good one for us as we had another relatively wet winter which led to a tricky start to the growing season with regards to disease pressure, once that was overcome the resulting grapes were healthy and of a good yield and balance.

 GRAPE: 100% Chenin Blanc